 Output:

-Constructor overloading allows a class to have multiple constructors with different parameter lists.
-This enables flexibility in initializing objects in various ways.
+Constructor overloading allows a class to have more than one constructor, each with a different parameter list.

 Example: Constructor Overloading